Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 - A deeper level of security and belonging

-- When done right, it provides access to more markets and investment opportunities.
+- Access to more markets and investment opportunities.

 Pathways to Second Citizenship